keremburakyilmaz/website-fingerprinting/README.md

     addFeature("CPU Cores", navigator.hardwareConcurrency || "N/A");
     addFeature("Device Memory (GB)", navigator.deviceMemory || "N/A");
 ```
 - System-level parameters like platform, CPU core count, and device memory expose aspects of a user’s hardware.
-These reflect device performance characteristics (distinguishing a smartphone from a workstation).
+These can distinguish between devices like a smartphone from a workstation.

 ##### 2.1.2.4 Multi-monitor Info: